jmesgray/stockmarket/README.md

 # stockmarket
-Showing a display of stock market trends for Boeing, Walmart, Tesla, &amp; Meta
+Showing a display of stock market trends for Boeing, Walmart, Tesla, &amp; Meta.